patrickchirdon/biosortia/README.md

 library--https://hmdb.ca/metabolites?utf8=%E2%9C%93&quantified=1&blood=1&urine=1&saliva=1&csf=1&feces=1&sweat=1&breast_milk=1&bile=1&amniotic_fluid=1&other_fluids=1&microbial=1&filter=true

+i was able to get an r2 of one for caco permeability, half life, log S, logD, bioconcentration, lc50fm, lc50dm, fsp3, and igc50 on test data excluded from training

 for solubility lasso lars had r^2 of 1, lasso r^2 of 1, and elastic r^2 of 1 on test data. bioavailability-- lasso lars had a r^2 of 1 on test data, lasso r^2 of 1, and elastic r^2 of 1. for fraction of sp3 hybridized carbons (a measure of selectivity of binding)-- lasso lars had a r^2 of 1 on training data (first model for lasso lars to work), lasso r^2 of 1, and elastic r^2 of 1.